hassan-pmp/pmp/til.md

 # Things I Learning
 ---
+# 26.06.2024 GenAI in Project Management: Intro: Lesson_1
+- How AI can alter how we do our jobs?
+	- Efficiency and speed comes first.
+	- Risk management
+	- The third one is decision making
+ - AI brings speed, efficiency, and data-driven decision making to the table, making it a game changer in project management.
+ -  To leverage that, you need to focus on how your role will be redefined and it will be in four dimensions.
+Adaptability, soft skills, application of AI, and our capacity to unlearn. in breifly:
+	 - Dimension is adaptability
+	 - Dimension is soft skills
+	 - The use of AI tools will give you superpowers
+	 - Learning to unlearn
+ -

 # 23.06.2024 Project Management: Planning: Lesson_6
 - Plan schedule management --> Schedule Management Plan contenet --->
 	- How to define Activity Diagram?